abhi3315/PromptPin/README.md

 - Different styling for user and ChatGPT messages
 - Smooth scrolling to selected messages

+### 3. Search Saved Chats
+- Quickly filter your saved conversations by title or URL using the popup search box

 ## Installation

 1. Clone this repository: